Find partners

 June 2, 2026Episode 4135 min

-The questions every winning pitch must answer with presentation coach Ben Levy
+How to pitch creative work with presentation coach Ben Levy

 Like most creatives in ad land, Ben was taught how to make great work, not how to sell it.
 He let his work "speak for itself" until he realized that great ideas don't win unless they've got a great pitch behind them.
 With few actionable frameworks or guides available, he took matters into his own hands, teaching himself the art of pitching.
 That journey led him to build a 10-session course, author two books, and coach some of the industry's top creatives on how to "sell it great."
 In this episode of Question Everything, Ben shares how to uncover the invisible brief every client has, shake off presentation nerves, and answer the four questions a pitch must address to win.
 What you'll learn in this episode: What the client's invisible brief is and how to solve it The four or five motivations your clients have behind the work The most powerful tool for presenters, and how to use it Why you should get comfortable with silence in presentations Two exercises to shake off nerves before big presentations How a presentation changes when it's virtual vs in-person How to stop "hiding behind your deck" The four questions you must answer for a winning pitch Resources: Learn more about Ben and his Sell It Great program on his website Get a copy of Stop Reading Slides, Ben's guide to creative presentations Plan your next creative presentation with Ben's Practical Pitch Planner Find more on REI's #OptOutside Black Friday campaign Connect with Ben on LinkedIn